 Foothill College AstroSims

-The Foothill Astrosims project, supported by a Foothill College Equity and Innovation Grant, aims to support astronomy education by:
+The Foothill Astrosims project aims to support astronomy education by:

 - Develop new simulations to address topics formerly unsupported by the Astronomy Education community